sumpiem/developer-guides/guides/java.md

 # 3 billion devices run Java, do you?

-__Java__ usually refers to the programming language but also to the platform: a set of tools -virtual machine, compiler and libraries- which allow developers to create cross-platform applications under the concept of *write once, run anywhere*.
+*Java* usually refers to the programming language but also to the platform: a set of tools -virtual machine, compiler and libraries- which allow developers to create cross-platform applications under the concept of *write once, run anywhere*.

-Despite the initial complexity of the Java ecosystem, it's important to understant that there is only one set of source code for the JDK released under GPL license and hosted at [OpenJDK](http://openjdk.java.net/projects/jdk/).
+Despite the complexity of the Java ecosystem, it's important to understant that there is only one set of source code for the JDK released under GPL license and hosted at [OpenJDK](http://openjdk.java.net/projects/jdk/).
 You can follow [these instructions](http://hg.openjdk.java.net/jdk9/jdk9/raw-file/tip/common/doc/building.html) to compile and generate your own JDK flavour.